tabrezakhtar/portfolio2024/src/pages/posts/dev-with-8gb.md

 The only downside is the 8GB of RAM.
 I had a quick check on the motherboard and saw that it supports up to 32GB.
 I bought it fully expecting to max out the RAM.
-I didn't realise that RAM prices are through the roof right now with little availability.
+Unfortunately I didn't know that RAM prices are through the roof right now with little availability.

 Looks like I won't be upgrading any time soon😒